 How can the

-A food that's specially designed for digestive health, supports healthy digestion and is important for a dog’s overall health.
+Food that’s specially designed to support digestive health is an important step towards recovery for dogs with digestive disorders.
+Supporting healthy digestion is vital for supporting a dog’s overall health.

-Ingredients such as milk protein help manage stress and reduce risk of digestive upset
+Ingredients such as milk protein help control stress related digestive upset

-Specific protein and carbohydrate sources that your pet doesn’t eat regularly can help avoid triggering reactions in pets with suspected food intolerances.
+Select protein and carbohydrate sources that your pet doesn’t eat regularly can help avoid triggering reactions in pets with suspected food sensitivities

-Great tasting food is important for pets digestive health by encouraging appetite, helping to prevent excess weight loss and support recovery.
+Great tasting food is especially important in pets with digestive disorders by encouraging appetite, helping to prevent excess weight loss and support recovery

-Easy-to-digest food is gentle on tummies, supporting and promoting better absorption of important nutrients.
+Easy-to-digest food is gentle on tummies, supporting recovery and promoting better absorption of important nutrients

 Natural and prebiotic fibres

 The right blend of healthy fibre is important.
-Supporting the regulation of the digestive tract and providing the right environment for healthy bacteria are important steps to healthy digestion.
+Helping regulate the digestive tract and providing the right environment for healthy bacteria are important steps to healthy digestion.

-Increased electrolytes help dogs compensate for losses of minerals caused by vomiting and diarrhoea.
+Increased electrolytes help dogs compensate for losses of minerals caused by vomiting and diarrhea.

 a food intolerance?

-A food intolerance is a reaction to ingredients in food that your pet’s body does not tolerate well.
+A food sensitivity is a reaction to ingredients in food that your pet’s body does not tolerate well.
 This common issue can either be an immune-based or non-immune based reaction.

-Every pet is different, but most food intolerances involve common ingredients that the pet has been exposed to before, such as beef, chicken, dairy or wheat.
-If your dog has diarrhoea regularly or vomits especially just after eating, he may have food intolerances.
+Every pet is different, but most food sensitivities involve common ingredients that the pet has been exposed to before, such as beef, chicken, dairy or wheat.
+If your dog has diarrhoea regularly or vomits especially just after eating, he may have food sensitivities.
 If you suspect a problem, it is recommended that you visit your vet.

 Introducing Hill’s™ Prescription Diet™